jfrog/jfrog-vscode-extension/README.md

 ### Configuring JFrog Xray
 Connect to JFrog Xray by clicking on the green Connect ![Connect](resources/readme/connect.png) button:
 ![Connect](resources/readme/gifs/connect.gif)

+The extension also support connecting to JFrog Xray using environment variables.

+Note: For security reasons, it is recommended to unset the environment variables after launching VS Code.

+- `JFROG_IDE_URL` - JFrog Xray URL
+- `JFROG_IDE_USERNAME` - JFrog Xray username
+- `JFROG_IDE_PASSWORD` - JFrog Xray password
+- `JFROG_IDE_STORE_CONNECTION` - Set the value of this environment variable to **true**, if you'd like VS Code to store the connection details after reading them from the environment variables.

 ### Proxy Configuration
 If your JFrog Xray instance is behind an HTTP/S proxy, follow these steps to configure the proxy server: